 If you’ve been diagnosed with the flu, allow yourself a reasonable recovery period.
-The Centers for Disease Control and Prevention (CDC) recommends that you don’t go back to work until you’ve been fever free for 24 hours without medication.
+The Centers for Disease Control and Prevention (CDC) recommend that you don’t go back to work until you’ve been fever-free for 24 hours without medication.
 Even if you don’t have a fever, you should still consider staying home until other symptoms improve.
-It’s safe to return to work or school when you can resume normal activity without becoming tired.
+It’s safe to return to work or school when you can resume normal activity without getting tired.
 The recovery rate varies.
 Even after feeling better, you might experience a lingering cough and fatigue for a few weeks.
 Always see a doctor if the flu comes back or gets worse after an initial recovery.

-- staying home if you’re sick, especially if you have a fever
+- stay home if you’re sick, especially if you have a fever.

-- limiting how frequently you touch your mouth or nose
+- limit how frequently you touch your mouth or nose.